Inference on high-dimensional implicit dynamic models using a guided intermediate resampling filter: Theoretical results

+\end{assumptionOneS} In \eqref{eqn:assumption1s}, the distribution of $X_{t_{n,s}}$ given $X_{t_{n,s-1}}\sr=x$ is understood as given by the law of the latent Markov process, unconditional on data.
+Assumption~\refassumptionOneS asserts that the forecast likelihood of all future observations given $X_{t_{n,s}}$ does not deviate too much from the forecast likelihood given the value $X_{t_{n,s-1}}\sr=x$.
+Note that $\cone^*$ depends on the length of the time interval $[t_{n,s-1},t_{n,s}]$, and thus on the number of intermediate steps $S$.
+Assumption~\refassumptionOneS is related to the rate at which the information provided by future observations are processed by the filtering algorithm.

-Given the observations $y_{1:N}$, we are interested in knowing how accurate the quantity $\frac{1}{J} \sum_{j=1}^J f(X_{t_N}^{F,j})$ is as an approximation to $\mathbb{E}[f(X_{t_N}) | Y_{1:N}=y_{1:N}]$.
-We will establish a novel finite sample bound on the error in this approximation under a set of assumptions.
-This result will show how the number of intermediate time points and the construction of the guide function can affect the performance of GIRF methodology.
-In deriving our main result, we assume that multinomial resampling is used.
-Under multinomial resampling, the indices $a^j$ in Algorithm~\ref{alg:1} are drawn independently of each other, given $\left\{w^j\giventh j\in 1\mycolon J\right\}$. \begin{theorem} Suppose multinomial resampling is used in Algorithm~\ref{alg:1}.
-Also suppose that Assumptions~\ref{assumption1} and \ref{assumption2} below, which define constants $\cone$, $\ctwo$, and $\rho$, hold.
+In what follows, we will assume that multinomial resampling is used.
+Under multinomial resampling, the indices $a^j$ in Algorithm~\ref{alg:GIRF} are drawn independently of each other, given $\left\{w^j\giventh j\in 1\col J\right\}$. \begin{theorem} Suppose multinomial resampling and the exact guide function \eqref{eqn:exact_guide} are used in Algorithm~\ref{alg:GIRF}.
+Also suppose that Assumption~\refassumptionOneS holds.
 If $f$ is a measurable function such that $\lVert f \rVert_\infty \leq 1$ and $\cmarkov>1$ is an arbitrary constant, then we have